Lost on how to get your online directory business out of the depths of page 13 in search results?

 We require registration to import a demo because some may come with premium add-ons.

-Connecting your account allows verifying if you have a license for these add-ons.
+Connecting your account allows you to verify if you have a license for these add-ons.

 Now, you can import the Restaurant directory demo created for the Elementor Pro website builder.